joyanta55/rabbitmq_docker_cpp-WIP/README.md

 ```
 bazel run //src/cpp:amqp_image_centos_cpp
 ```
 The centos version used is 6.6.
-Again this can be changes at `WORKSPACE` file.
+Again this can be changed at `WORKSPACE` file.

 To see the created images
 ```